 For information about vRLI, see vRealize Log Insight.

-Telegraf sends metrics from TKGI API, master node, and worker node VMs to a monitoring service, such as Wavefront or Datadog.
+Telegraf sends metrics from TKGI API, control plane node, and worker node VMs to a monitoring service, such as Wavefront or Datadog.

 In the Tanzu Kubernetes Grid Integrated Edition tile > Host Monitoring, you can configure Telegraf to collect metrics from one or more the following sources: